1 9 8 0 (UK)

-Soundtrack composer David Winter (Jon Finch) finds a strange young woman hiding in the barn of his isolated farmhouse and ends up getting all hot under the collar for Lucinda, a 17th-century lusty witch played by Patricia Quinn (Magenta of Rocky Horror fame – In the nude no less).
+Soundtrack composer David Winter (Jon Finch) finds a strange young woman hiding in the barn of his isolated farmhouse and ends up getting all hot under the collar for Lucinda, a lusty time-travelling 17th-century witch played by Patricia Quinn (Magenta of Rocky Horror fame – In the nude no less).

 Events in the farmhouse build to a terrifying climax threatening not only David’s marriage to Mary (Prunella Gee) but also his sanity as the witch takes possession of him.

 When Ruth Cairns (Julia Foster) is assigned by her newspaper to do a story on a dubious slimming clinic, events soon take a sinister turn.

 First, her boyfriend crashes his car on a straight road, killing himself.
 Then his corpse disappears.
 Is it the work of body snatchers and, if so, why?

 Ruth treads a trail of terror before she comes face to face with the horrifying truth.

 Sir Humphrey Chesterton